San Antonio Human Smuggling Lawyers

 Donald Flanary has fought for his client’s rights in hundreds of high-stakes, federal cases.
 You need an aggressive and compassionate federal crime attorney like Donald Flanary if you have any hope of walking away with your life.
-Call us today at (210) 738-8383 or contact us online for a free consultation.
+Call us today at (210) 738-8383 for a free consultation.

 The full statutory definition of alien smuggling

 U.S. Code § 1324 defines human smuggling or alien trafficking as:

 (1)(A) Any person who—

 - (i) knowing that a person is an alien, brings to or attempts to bring to the United States in any manner whatsoever such person at a place other than a designated port of entry or place other than as designated by the Commissioner, regardless of whether such alien has received prior official authorization to come to, enter, or reside in the United States and regardless of any future official action which may be taken with respect to such alien;

 - (ii) knowing or in reckless disregard of the fact that an alien has come to, entered, or remains in the United States in violation of law, transports, or moves or attempts to transport or move such alien within the United States by means of transportation or otherwise, in furtherance of such violation of law;